TheOdinProject/curriculum/foundations/html_css/html-foundations/links-and-images.md

 Open the index file in a browser and click on the about link to make sure it is all wired together correctly.
 Clicking the link should go to the about page we just created.

 This works because the index and about page are in the same directory.
-That means we can simply use its name (`about.html`) as the link's href value.
+That means we can use its name (`about.html`) as the link's href value.

 But we will usually want to organize our website directories a little better.
 Normally we would only have the index.html at the root directory and all other HTML files in their own directory.